 Speaking to the doctor in emergency situations with respect to anything in the reproductive area should be attended to with utmost care.
 Endometriosis is a chronic condition that harms the reproductive system.
 The female pelvis too might be affected with inflammatory diseases which may include abscesses.
 In such conditions too, you must not hesitate in speaking to your gynecologists at Regency Medical Centre.

 Inhibitions in speaking to a doctor

 It is common for females to feel shy and have inhibitions when it comes to private parts and the reproductive system.
 In fact, owing to the kind of stigma that is attached to female sexuality, sometimes, females feel troubled in discussing these things openly.

 Please understand that regardless of the kind of stigma attached to sex, your health takes precedence over everything.
 Doctors at RMC maintain absolute doctor-patient confidentiality.
 Feel free to discuss any problems that you might be facing with respect to same-sex or even bisexual relationships.
 If there is any kind of sexual dysfunction, you can speak to our doctors about that as well.

 Reproductive health affects a lot of other parts of our body.
 Sometimes the symptoms might not be related simply to the private parts and might manifest in the form of headaches, mood changes, irritable bowel, lower back pain and skin problems like acne and moles.
 Speaking to your doctor in time will help you get over all of this.

-At Regency Medical Centre, we pride ourselves in having one of the best gynaecological facilities of Tanzania.
-Feel free to get an appointment for our doctors or walk in.
+At Regency Medical Centre, we pride ourselves in having one of the best gynaecological facilities in Tanzania.
+Feel free to get an appointment for our doctors or walk-in.
 We are always there to help you.
-A healthy woman is the most important asset to the family and the nation as a whole and we are committed to keep you healthy and safe always.
+A healthy woman is the most important asset to the family and the nation as a whole and we are committed to keeping you healthy and safe always.